GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_styling_vector_data.md

 - Creates classes for numerical data.
 - A colour gradient can be selected to represent the distribution of the data

-__For example__, create 6 classes of population sizes and assign a color gradient from white to red to indicate the population size in a district.
+__For example__, create 6 classes of population sizes and assign a color gradient from white to red to indicate the population size in a district (see [Module 3: Geodata Classifification](/content/Modul_3/en_qgis_data_classification.md)).

 :::